Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: EXAMPLES

-To illustrate our result, we consider a three-level system in a $\Lambda$ configuration where the states $\ket{0}$ and $\ket{1}$ are coupled to an excited state $\ket{e}$ \cite{Sjoqvist_2012}.
+As an example, consider a three-level system in a $\Lambda$ configuration where the states $\ket{0}$ and $\ket{1}$ are coupled to an excited state $\ket{e}$ \cite{Sjoqvist_2012}.
 The $k \leftrightarrow e$ transition $(k = 0,1)$ is separately driven by a laser pulse with fixed polarization and frequency.
 Following our notation in Eq.~\eqref{eq:H}, the system-laser interaction is described by the following rotating-frame Hamiltonian belonging to an $\mathfrak{su}(3)$ algebra:

-where $\theta$ and $\varphi$ are fixed angles determined by the laser polarization, $\Delta_k$ are detunings which can be independently varied, $\Omega(t)$ describes the pulse amplitude envelope, and $\bm{\sigma}$ is chosen to comprise the Gell-Mann matrices.
-If we impose the constraint that $\int_{0}^{T}\Omega(t)\mathrm{d}t = \pi$ and drive the qubit at resonance $(\Delta_k=0)$, the evolution produces a purely geometric gate which, when projected in the computational space spanned by $\{\ket{0}, \ket{1}\}$, yields \cite{Sjoqvist_2012}
+Here $\theta$ and $\varphi$ are fixed angles that describe the relative strength and relative phase of the $k \leftrightarrow e$ transitions, $\Delta_k$ are detunings that can be independently varied, $\Omega(t)$ describes the pulse amplitude envelope, and $\bm{\sigma}$ is chosen to comprise the Gell-Mann matrices.
+If we impose the constraint that $\int_{0}^{T}\Omega(t)\mathrm{d}t = \pi$ and drive the qubit at resonance $(\Delta_k=0)$, the evolution produces a purely geometric gate that, when projected in the computational space spanned by $\{\ket{0}, \ket{1}\}$, yields \cite{Sjoqvist_2012}

 It is possible to generate any single-qubit operation by applying Eq.~\eqref{eq:holonomic-gate} with different values of $\theta$ and $\varphi$.

 Suppose that this qubit is subject to independent additive fluctuations in the laser detunings, $\Delta_k \rightarrow \Delta_k + \delta_{\Delta_k}$, in their relative strength, $\theta \rightarrow \theta + \delta_\theta$, and in their relative phase, $\varphi \rightarrow \varphi + \delta_\varphi$, as well as multiplicative amplitude noise, $\Omega \rightarrow \Omega (1+\delta_\Omega)$.
 Then, in terms of Eq.~\eqref{eq:chi}, we have